 Kang obtained a BFA in Film Production at Sang Myung University in South Korea and an MFA from Concordia University in Canada.
-She has presented internationally, including at the Smithsonian Hirshhorn Museum and Sculpture Garden (2022), ArtScience Museum (2022), and Dazibao (2022), among others.
-She has participated/is participating in AiR programs at the AGO X RBC Artist-in-Residence at Art Gallery of Ontario (2022) in Canada and ZK/U in Germany, among others.
-She has been awarded the RBC Newcomer Arts Award (2021) and was shortlisted for the Simon Blais Award (2016).
-She has published two self-publication projects, Absent Seats (2019) and Tenderhands #1-100 (2022).
-She is a co-founding member of Quite Ourselves, an artist collective seeking sustainable mobility in life and art creation.
+They have presented internationally, including at the Smithsonian Hirshhorn Museum and Sculpture Garden (2022), ArtScience Museum (2022), and Dazibao (2022), among others.
+They have participated in AiR programs such as at the AGO X RBC Artist-in-Residence at Art Gallery of Ontario (2022) in Canada and ZK/U in Germany, among others.
+Kang has been awarded the RBC Newcomer Arts Award (2021) and was shortlisted for the Simon Blais Award (2016).
+Kang has published two self-publication projects, Absent Seats (2019) and Tenderhands #1-100 (2022).
+Kang is a co-founding member of Quite Ourselves, an artist collective seeking sustainable mobility in life and art creation.

 Let’s face the question rising here: